papersubmit1/landsat30-au/Dataset Construction/Stage 2: Fine-tuning VLMs for Landsat Tasks/Image captioning/README.md

 We cannot open source our fine-tune image-captioning model because it is an OpenAI GPT-4.1 fine-tune model.
 We offer the script to convert caption_ft_train.csv to OpenAI Playground Fine-Tune API friendly format.
+User can use [OpenAI Fine-Tune API](https://platform.openai.com/docs/guides/model-optimization) to finish fine-tune task.